wangxin688/netsight/README.md

 4. set up one of python virtual environment: venv or poetry env as you prefer
 5. install requirements.txt
 6. execute `python3 src/init_app.py` to create superuser
+7. execute app: `python3 main.py` or install supervisor on linux, the demo of config file are already in project.